 Expiry of holidays

 Holiday leave

 The law provides that all employees are entitled to leave equalling at least four times the agreed weekly working time or, if the agreed working time is expressed in hours per year, at least an equivalent period of time.
 See Section 7:634 of the Dutch Civil Code.
 This adds up to 20 days’ holiday per year for employees working full-time (40 hours) per week, throughout the year.
-These 20 days’ holiday are referred to as statutory annual leave.
+These 20 days’ holiday are referred to as statutory days’ holiday.

+Expiry of holidays